What Is Acceptance And Commitment Therapy?

 Medically Reviewed By: Chante’ Gamby, LCSW

 Acceptance and commitment therapy, or ACT (pronounced like the word "act"), is a mindful approach to accepting the hardships in life to improve one's overall quality of living.
-It's a form of psychotherapy kindred to Cognitive Behavioral Therapy that helps people focus on the present and move forward from overwhelming, difficult emotions.
+It's a form of psychotherapy kindred to cognitive-behavioral therapy that helps people focus on the present and move forward from overwhelming, difficult emotions.
 While treatment time may vary from person to person, it can help diffuse the impact of negative emotions and reshape your thinking to treat depression, anxiety, and other similar mental disorders.

 What Is The Ultimate Goal Of ACT?

 The goal of this therapy is to diffuse negative thinking and unnecessary emotional dwelling.
 ACT uses a variety of approaches drawn from the behavioral analysis, mindfulness, cognitive diffusion, acceptance, and commitment methods, just to name a few.
 With the help of a licensed professional, you'll pick up a collection of coping mechanisms specifically designed for your situation which you can use throughout your life to handle tough experiences.
-Those who suffer from traumatic flashbacks and generalized anxiety can benefit from this therapy because of its encouragement of keeping people in the present.
+Those who experience traumatic flashbacks and generalized anxiety can benefit from this therapy because of its encouragement of keeping people in the present.
 It's difficult to move through life without mentally existing in the here and now, so ACT provides the guidance necessary to do so.
 And with its various methods, it can do wonders for those in need.

 How Does ACT Work?